RoboSDK/Flow/README.md

 <a name="1-2-communication"></a>
 ### Communication
 Each of these functions are connected to each other through a `multi_channel`.
 Each multi_channel needs to have at least one producer_impl and one receiver on the other end.
-A transformer doubles as a producer_impl and receiver, so a path through the network may look something like this
+A transformer_impl doubles as a producer_impl and receiver, so a path through the network may look something like this

 `{()->A , (A)->B, (B)->C, (C)}` This network contains a producer_impl, two transformers, and a receiver.
 It is complete